Minder (TV series): Reception

-At its peak, the show was one of ITV's most popular programmes, even repeats attracting over 10 million viewers.
+At its peak, the show was one of ITV's most popular programmes, even the repeats attracting over 10 million viewers.
 The highest rated episode was 1984's "Second Hand Pose", with 16.4 million viewers.
 In 2005, Arthur Daley came second in ITV's 50th anniversary poll to find its favourite TV characters.

-The show was a number of times said to have come to its end, only to reappear.
+The show was said a number of times to have come to an end, only to reappear.
 For example, in 1984, TV Times reported that series 5 would be the last.
-In 1985, it again seemed as if that the current series was the last one, and it was off-air (bar repeats) for three years, to reappear in 1988.
+In 1985, it again seemed as if the current series was the last, and it was off the air (bar repeats) for three years, to reappear in 1988.
 This series appeared to be the last as Dennis Waterman announced his departure at the end of its run.
-However, after a two-and-a-half-year break, the show was back again for a further two-and-a-half-year run, which ended with the 10th series in 1994.
+However, after a two-and-a-half-year break, the show was back again for a further two-and-a-half-years, which ended with the 10th series in 1994.

 In other media

 The series inspired a hit single, "Arthur Daley (E's Alright!)" by The Firm, which made the UK Top 20 in 1982.
 George Cole and Dennis Waterman released a Christmas record in 1983 called "What are We Gonna Get 'Er Indoors?" which reached No. 21 in the charts.
 The duo performed it on Top of the Pops on 22 December 1983.

 In 1980, an annual based on the series was released by Grandreams.
 It was based upon the early concept of the series being based around Terry, and made no reference to Arthur.
 Two further annuals were released by World International Publishing for 1985 and 1986.
 These annuals featured both Terry and Arthur, with illustrations of both Dennis Waterman and George Cole.

 A Leon Griffiths authored book - Arthur Daley's Guide To Doing It Right!, which included black & white stills from the series, along with caricatures by John Ireland - was published in 1985 by Willow Books, appearing in paperback in 1986 from Fontana.

 In 1985, an officially licensed Minder computer game was published for the ZX Spectrum and Amstrad CPC.
-The player's aim was to make money by buying and selling goods.
+The player's aim was to make money by buying and selling goods, interacting with other characters through a rudimentary conversation system.
 The game was written by Don Priestley and published by DK'Tronics.

 In 2021, Paul Stenning released a podcast interviewing people involved with the show.
 Episodes released include interviews with George Layton, Gerard Kenny, Suzi Quatro, Karl Howman and Gennie Nevinson.
-The podcast referred to Dennis Waterman as a truly underrated actor and following his death, pledged to go off air for 7 weeks, one for each of the Minder series in which Waterman appeared.
-After seven weeks the show issued an audio tribute episode.